-I am pleased to present the Office of Financial Stability's (OFS) Agency Financial Report for Fiscal Year 2018.
-This report describes our financial and performance results for the tenth year of the Troubled Asset Relief Program (TARP).
-Within this report you will find the comparative fiscal years 2018 and 2017 financial statements for TARP, the Government Accountability Office (GAO) auditor's report with the audit opinion on these financial statements, an opinion from GAO on OFS's internal control over financial reporting for TARP, and the results of GAO's tests of OFS's compliance with selected provisions of laws, regulations, contracts, and grant agreements applicable to OFS.
+I am pleased to present the Office of Financial Stability's (OFS) Agency Financial Report for Fiscal Year 2019.
+This report describes our financial and performance results for the 11th year of the Troubled Asset Relief Program (TARP).
+Within this report you will find the comparative fiscal years 2019 and 2018 financial statements for TARP, the U.S. Government Accountability Office (GAO) independent auditor's report with the audit opinion on these financial statements, an opinion from GAO on OFS's internal control over financial reporting for TARP, and the results of GAO's tests of OFS's compliance with selected provisions of laws, regulations, contracts, and agreements applicable to OFS.